vanatteveldt/rsyntax/README.md

 specifications are known, so the following is sufficient.

     library(rsyntax)
+    #> rsyntax uses the data.table package, but limits the number of threads used:
+    #>  - data.table currently uses 4 threads
+    #>  - rsyntax uses 2 threads
+    #>
+    #> You can use set_rsyntax_threads() to use all data.table threads, or set a specific number
     tokens = as_tokenindex(tokens)

 To query a dependency tree, it is important to have a good understanding